Linux on Apple devices

 The Linux kernel can run on a variety of devices made by Apple, including devices where the unlocking of the bootloader is not possible with an official procedure, such as iPhones and iPads.

 iPad devices

 In June 2022, software developers Konrad Dybcio and Markuss Broks managed to run Linux kernel 5.18 on a iPad Air 2.
 The project made use of the Alpine Linux based Linux distribution called postmarketOS, which is primarily developed for Android devices.
 The developer suggested that they used the checkm8 exploit which was published back in 2019.

 iPhone devices

 In 2008, the 2.6 Linux kernel was ported to the iPhone 3G, the iPhone (1st generation), and the iPod Touch (1st generation) using OpeniBoot.

 Corellium's Project Sandcastle made it possible to run Android on an iPhone 7/7+ or an iPod Touch (7th generation) using the checkm8 exploit.

+Hoolock Linux project maintains an experimental mainline Linux port for A7-A11 and T2 Apple devices.

 iPod devices

 iPodLinux is a Linux distribution created specifically to run on Apple's iPod.

 There is an experimental port of the mainline Linux kernel to iPod Nano 5G by freemyipod/q3k.